 The Vanderbilt is becoming a popular picnic destination.
 Everyone is invited to bring lunch, spread out a blanket, and enjoy the gorgeous views of Northport Bay and sailboats.

 The Estate grounds are a great place for kids to run, or to fly a kite.
 Visitors can also stroll the grounds and see the beautiful work of local garden designers and landscapers in the third annual Gardeners Showcase.

 The Vanderbilt Mansion living quarters and Reichert Planetarium remain closed at this time.

 The Museum will reopen the Vanderbilt Mansion living quarters Labor Day, and anticipates once again offering its popular, annual Living History tours.

 The Vanderbilt grounds will be open to a limited number of visitors on Tuesdays, Fridays, Saturdays, and Sundays from 12:00 pm to 5:00 pm.

-Tickets will be available ONLINE ONLY.
-Absolutely no sales at the gate.
+Tickets are available online and at the gate.

 Please stay safe and practice social distancing.
 Please wear a mask when unable to maintain six feet of social distance.